juju4/security-recon-survey-docs/unit/MA.md

 * [How to Grant Rights to be able to Manage Computer Accounts using the Provisioning Services Console](https://support.citrix.com/article/CTX121201)

 * [Microsoft-backed AI startup chatbots revealed to be human employees, Jun 2025](https://mashable.com/article/microsoft-backed-ai-startup-chatbot-human-employees)

+* [How Leaders Should Make Critical Decisions, Apr 2021](https://howardyu.substack.com/p/how-leaders-should-make-critical): "The only way to avoid such irrational behaviors is to make the dissenting voices heard.
+Separate deal-making from deal-negotiating.
+Split the responsibility.", [M&A: The One Thing You Need to Get Right](https://hbr.org/2016/06/ma-the-one-thing-you-need-to-get-right)